BryanFrederickson/CYBER1-CodeVersion/README.md

 Rough prototypes can be found in the `python_notebook_tests` branch, which has been kept separate to ensure that main contains only accessible, functional code.

-## Installation
+## CSTRenamer

-### Prerequisites
+#### Prerequisites
 These instructions are written for modern Windows.
 For installing prerqs on Windows, run Command Prompt as administrator.
 1. Python3 - Can be installed in multiple ways.
 The easiest way for Windows is via [installers](https://www.python.org/downloads/windows/).
-Check it's installed via ```python --version``` in powershell/command line.
+Check it's installed via `python --version` in powershell/command line and that the python installation was added to PATH environment variable.
-2. LibCST - Installed in command line/powershell using ```pip install libcst```
+2. LibCST - Installed in command line/powershell using `pip install libcst`
-3. Gemini API - Installed via command line/powershell using ```pip install -U google-generativeai```
+3. Gemini API - Installed via command line/powershell using `pip install -U google-generativeai`

+#### Installation and General Use
+1. Download the CSTRename.py file in the CSTRenamer folder on the main branch.
+2. For modern Windows, run the Command Prompt with no administrator.
+This can be done in the folder with `CSTRename.py` so the command is simply `python CSTRename.py` or, if the Command Prompt is run from a different location, schift right click `CSTRename.py` and "copy as path", then paste into the Command Prompt via right click as `python path/to/file/CSTRename.py`.
+3. Follow the in-terminal prompts to generate renamed code.

+The user can specify the location of the input Python source file (only one is supported at a time), then the amount of unique clones to generate, the probabilities for variables or functions being renamed, and then the location to save the output files to.
+The output files have the naming scheme of `[original name]_RENAMED_[count].py`.
+For example, using the "func-names-complex.py" test file in the Python notebooks test branch, the second output would be `func-names-complex_RENAMED_1.py`.

 ### Add-ons

 TODO: List which add-ons are included in the project, and the purpose each add-on serves in your app.
-- As of Sprint 2, rough algorithmic testing is still being done.
-A user-friendly and acccessible program will be developed in Sprint 3, with the instructions for use being updated here.

-### Installation Steps

-TODO: Describe the installation process (making sure you mention `bundle install`).
-Instructions need to be such that a user can just copy/paste the commands to get things set up and running.
 - As of Sprint 2, rough algorithmic testing is still being done.
 A user-friendly and acccessible program will be developed in Sprint 3, with the instructions for use being updated here.

 ## Functionality